-Open Access is an alternative to the current closed access (toll access) model of scholarly publishing.
+Open Access is an alternative to the traditional closed access (toll access) model of scholarly publishing.
 Closed access publishers require a subscription to access content, limiting the readership and impact of the research and scholarship.
 Open Access resources make content freely available to all Internet users.

 “A publication model where neither readers nor a reader's institution are charged for access to articles or other resources.
 Users are free to read, download, copy, distribute, print, search, or link to the full texts of these articles.
 The only constraint on reproduction and distribution, and the only role for copyright … should be to give authors control over the integrity of their work and the right to be properly acknowledged and cited.”
 (Source: Budapest Open Access Initiative)